top of page

-Female Anthophora terminalis bees carry pollen on the bottom sections of their hind legs and practice buzz pollination -- that is, they vibrate their wing muscles, shaking pollen from the anthers of flowers.
+Female Anthophora terminalis carry pollen on their hind legs and practice buzz pollination -- that is, they vibrate their wing muscles, shaking pollen from the anthers of flowers.
 These honey-bee sized insects are exceptionally effective pollinators.

-The Greek word Anthophora means “flower-bearer," or "flower-producer," but these bees are commonly referred to in English by the more pedestrian name “digger bees”.
+The Greek word Anthophora means “flower-bearer," or "flower-producer," but bees of this genus are commonly referred to by the more pedestrian name “digger bees”.
 Most digger bees construct nests in the ground by digging with their front legs and using their mandibles to loosen dirt.
 The Anthophora terminalis is unusual among digger bees, however, because this species constructs its nests in pithy stems and rotted wood.
 The bees line their nests with oils collected from plants.

-In gardens and fields, these digger bees tend to gravitate toward blue lobelias and the lavender-hued native bee balm known as Monarda fistulosa.
+In park gardens and fields, these digger bees also gravitate toward blue lobelias and the lavender-hued native bee balm known as Monarda fistulosa.
 The female bees shown here were discovered foraging on the native blue lobelia called lobelia siphilitica.

-Anthophora terminalis bees play an important role in maintaining wildflower diversity, because of their ability to pollinate deep-throated and tubular blossoms, among them endangered wild orchids.
+Anthophora terminalis play an important role in maintaining wildflower diversity, because of their ability to pollinate deep-throated and tubular blossoms inaccessible to many large bees, among them endangered wild orchids.

 Identification information: Most digger bees in the United States and Canada live in western states and provinces.
 Only five species inhabit New York state.
-Because of their generally robust and furry appearance, digger bees are sometimes mistaken for a kind of bumble bee – some species of digger bees are even called “bumble bee mimics” because they are nearly indistinguishable from bumble bees.
-Digger bees belong to the same bee family (Apinae) as bumble bees, honey bees and long-horned bees.
-Digger bees, however, form their own separate tribe, known as Anthophorini
+Because of their generally robust and "furry" appearance, digger bees are sometimes mistaken for a kind of bumble bee – some species of digger bees are even called “bumble bee mimics” because, from a moderate distance, they are nearly indistinguishable from bumble bees.

-Anthophora terminalis bees are striking -- robust and furry-looking, with heads and thoraxes covered with fluffs of pale hair.
+Anthophora terminalis are a striking digger bee species -- robustly-built with heads and thoraxes covered with fluffs of pale hair.
 Their abdomens are pitch black and traversed by precise white bands.
 Their legs are dark and their feet a striking reddish color.
-The tips of the female bees’ abdomens are fringed with golden-red hairs, as shown in the photos here, and the pollen-carrying scopal hairs on their back legs are luxuriant and pale yellow.
+On males, the hairs of the abdomen are both dark and pale.
+On females, the fifth segment of the abdomen (T5) is fringed with orange hairs -- hence the common name "orange-tipped digger bee".
+The scopa (pollen-carrying) hairs on females' back legs are luxuriant and pale yellow.

-The male Anthophora terminalis bee, as shown above right, has a yellow clypeus (the part of the face under the antennae and above the jaws.), with two black dots on it that look like false nostrils.
-Males of other New York digger bee species share this trait; an example is the Anthophora abrupta digger bee shown below.
+The male Anthophora terminalis, as shown above right, has a yellow clypeus (the face-part above the mandibles), and a mostly-yellow labrum (the face-part between the mandibles).
+Males of other New York digger bee species share this trait; an example is the Anthophora abrupta shown below.

 TAXONOMY - Anthophora terminalis Digger Bees